jakubelias/uu5-tobuy/README.md

 # Deploying to C3
 Project is using gradle uu deploy plugin, which adds tasks for creating uuAppBox, uploading attachments, deploying to C3, sharing uuApp etc.

-Plugin documentation can be found at: TODO
+Plugin documentation can be found in file uu_appg01_gradle-plugin_readme.md, located in root of this project.